ALMaclaine/webapp-systems/README.md

 - form system
   - must support sub forms with same semantics as main form, despite <form> not being allowed to nest
+  - form legos must be able to selectively register their initial values if they are not present in form context
+    - this allows dynamically adding/removing sections of forms without controllex/uncontrolled switch